UK manufacturing contraction eases, orders still fall

-LONDON (Reuters) - British manufacturing activity shrank less than expected in November but remains fragile, surveys showed on Monday, just two days before finance minister George Osborne presents a half-yearly budget statement.
+LONDON (Reuters) - British manufacturing activity shrank less than expected in November though the sector remained fragile as orders edged down, a survey found on Monday.

-Weak growth means public borrowing is not falling as Osborne planned earlier this year, and initial figures from a flagship Bank of England scheme to boost lending also released on Monday suggest any big benefit from this source is several months away.

-Many economists expect Osborne will present figures on Wednesday showing he is no longer on track to meet the politically sensitive target of putting Britain’s debt burden on a downward path by the time of the next election in 2015.
-That in turn could endanger Britain’s triple-A credit rating, which Osborne has promised to defend vigorously.

-The monthly Markit/CIPS survey of purchasing managers in the manufacturing industry confirmed the tentative nature of any recovery as the economy emerges from nine months of recession.
+The data painted a mixed picture of the economy’s prospects just two days before finance minister George Osborne is due to update parliament about his budget plans.

-The PMI index jumped to 49.1 - its highest level since August - from October’s downwardly revised 47.3.
+The Markit/CIPS Purchasing Managers’ Index for the manufacturing sector jumped to 49.1 - its highest level since August - from October’s downwardly revised 47.3.
 That beat the median forecast of 48.0 in a Reuters poll of economists and exceeded even the highest prediction of 48.9.

-But the index is still below the 50 mark that separates growth from contraction, where it has been since April.
+Nonetheless, the index remains below the 50 mark that separates growth from contraction, where it has been since April.

 “We are getting closer to the 50 level, so it is moving in the right direction, but it goes to confirm our view that UK economic activity in the fourth quarter remains sluggish and the immediate prospects don’t look particularly bright,” said Peter Dixon, economist at Commerzbank.

-In a separate survey, members of the EEF manufacturing trade association reported stagnant output over the past quarter - the weakest reading since late 2009 when the country was recovering from its deepest recession in more than 50 years.
+In a separate survey by lobby EEF, British manufacturers reported stagnant output over the past quarter - the weakest reading since late 2009 when the country was recovering from its deepest recession in more than 50 years.

-Britain has suffered two recessions in the past four years, despite the Bank of England slashing interest rates to a record low of 0.5 percent and creating 375 billion pounds ($601 billion) of new money - equal to around a quarter of GDP - to boost economic growth.
+Britain has suffered two recessions in the past four years, despite the Bank of England slashing interest rates to a record low of 0.5 percent and creating 375 billion pounds in new money - equal to around a quarter of GDP - to boost economic growth.

-The BoE launched its Funding for Lending Scheme at the start of August, offering banks cheap finance if they in turn lend on to households and businesses, aiming to boost the economy in ways that its quantitative easing bond purchases have failed to.

-British banks and building societies drew down 4.36 billion pounds from the program in its first two months, in what analysts said was a moderately encouraging start.

-But the economy is still only seen growing by a tepid 0.1 percent in the current quarter, with little pick-up predicted over the next year.
+The economy is seen growing by a tepid 0.1 percent in the current quarter, with little pick-up predicted over next year.
 Recovery has been hampered by a drawn-out debt crisis in the euro zone, Britain’s main trading partner, as well as by the government’s tough austerity plans.

-Osborne said on Sunday that closing the budget gap was taking longer than planned, but insisted he would stick with the deficit-reduction program when he presents his half-yearly fiscal statement on Wednesday.

-He declined to comment on whether he would be able to meet debt and deficit reduction targets, but stressed he did not believe Britain should borrow more or increase spending.

-The Conservative-led government’s failure to deliver a strong recovery is its biggest political problem and polls show the opposition Labour party would regain power if an election were held now.

-Osborne blames most of Britain’s slow recovery on weakness in the euro zone, although his critics say excessive austerity at home is to blame.
+Osborne is expected to defend the austerity program in his speech to parliament on Wednesday.

-A euro zone manufacturers’ survey also released on Monday showed a contraction in manufacturing activity eased to an eight-month low in November, although a meaningful recovery still looks a long way off.
+In the euro zone, a contraction in manufacturing activity eased to an eight-month low in November, although a meaningful recovery still looks a long way off, a similar survey showed.

 Further afield, China’s economy picked up in November but activity elsewhere in Asia was subdued as demand from the developed world remained depressed.